Jake’s Story: How I got a top ranking 99.95 ATAR by effectively tackling each subject

 Well, over the past few years, I’ve accrued a few tips and tricks I’d love to share regarding how we, even as senior students, can enjoy school.
 Dare I say, even love school.

-The joyous news is, this most certainly does not need to be the case.
-Believe it or not, you can find joy in your year 12 learning, just as I have!
+However the good news is, this does not need to be the case.
+Believe it or not, you can find joy in your Year 12 learning, just as I have!

 Want to ace school like Jake?